kumahq/kuma-website/app/_src/policies/meshmetric.md

 #### activeMTLSBackend

-We no longer support activeMTLSBackend, if you need to "end to end" secure the metrics use [Secure metrics with TLS](#secure-metrics-with-tls) with combination of [some authorization method](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).
+We no longer support activeMTLSBackend, if you need to encrypt and authorize the metrics use [Secure metrics with TLS](#secure-metrics-with-tls) with a combination of [one of the authorization methods](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

 #### Running multiple prometheus instances